Bayesian Data Synthesis and Disclosure Risk Quantification: An Application to the Consumer Expenditure Surveys: Synthesizers

 \subsection{Computation}

-Computation of the DPMPM synthesizer is done by the \texttt{NPBayesImpute} R package.
-We run the DPMPM synthesizer on the CE sample for 10,000 iterations with 5,000 burn-in.
+Computation of the DPMPM synthesizer is done by the \texttt{NPBayesImputeCat} R package \citep{NPBayesImputeCat}.
+We run the DPMPM synthesizer on the CE sample for 10,000 iterations with 5000 burn-in.
 We follow the recommendations of \citet{DunsonXing2009JASA, SiReiter2013JEBS, HuReiterWang2014PSD, DrechslerHu2018} and set $a_{\alpha} = b_{\alpha} = 0.25$, and set uninformative priors for $\theta$ by $a_1^{(j)} = \cdots = a_{dj}^{(j)} = 1$ for $j = 1, \cdots, p$.
-We set K = 40 and track the number of occupied latent classes with 95\% interval (28, 36), indicating K = 40 is sufficiently large.
-We generate m = 20 synthetic datasets by using parameters in iterations that are far away from each other to guarantee independence.
-We label the m = 20 synthetic datasets generated by the DPMPM synthesizer as $\mathbf{Z}_{DPMPM}$.
+We set $K = 40$ and track the number of occupied latent classes with 95\% interval (28, 36), indicating $K = 40$ is sufficiently large.
+We generate $m = 20$ synthetic datasets by using parameters in iterations that are far away from each other to guarantee independence.
+We label the $m = 20$ synthetic datasets generated by the DPMPM synthesizer as $\mathbf{Z}_{DPMPM}$.